EnsignRutherford/C4driverbuilder/README.md

 If you get an error saying ModuleNotFoundError: No module named 'PIL' then from the command line type python3 -m pip install pillow

-I have tried this on Windows 10, Linux and Ubuntu on Win10 using SFU.
-I think it should work on a Mac as well.
-The driver can be downloaded from http://drivers.control4.com/experience-button-scenario.c4z

 You need at least one png image file that will be used for the new icon.
 If desired, you can also provide a second image file that is the selected version of this button.
 Let's assume the default icon image file is called stones.png.
 Then you could also have an image file for the selected button which must be named stones_selected.png and it must be